 Faculty180 - allows for ORCID authentication and importing publications, employment, education, funding, and biography data from ORCID to Faculty180, see details.
 Access to the ORCID functionality, if it is turned on for your institution, is available in the “Vitas and Biosketches” menu of Faculty180; further details can be found by searching the Faculty180 help system for “ORCID”.

 Fedora - can be configured to work with ORCID, typically as part of a Samvera or Islandora repository.
 See Samvera and Islandora respectively for details.

 Figshare - Figshare can associate authenticated iDs with user profiles, display iDs on user profile pages, generate Datacite DOIs with iDs included in metadata, and push works to ORCID via Datacite.
 See Figshare blog and documentation for details.

 Islandora - can be configured locally to work with the ORCID API.
-ORCID is on the radar for inclusion; please add comments to the GitHub ticket to help with prioritization.
+For Islandora 8 (CLAW) ORCID is on the radar for inclusion; please add comments to the GitHub ticket to help with prioritization.
 For Islandora 7, the LASIR (Liberal Arts Sprint for Institutional Repositories) project also includes ORCID integration; see LASIR executive summary, GitHub, and the Islandora IR Interest Group page.